eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 `source/org/jboss/hello/Hello.ceylon`, then `Hello` belongs to the package `org.jboss.hello`.

-Note that the name of the source file itself is not significant.
+Note that the name of the source file itself is not significant, as long as it has the extension `.ceylon`.
 It's only the directory in which the source file is located that matters to the compiler.

 When a source file in one package refers to a toplevel program element in another package, it must explicitly import that program element.
 Ceylon,